Skip to content

 If you wish to store any more than this, you must notify your local PEA in writing.
 You must provide them with your name and address as either the occupier of the place where the fuel is being stored, or the address of where the fuel is being stored if it’s not your home.

-There are no legal requirement for how much diesel you can keep at home.
+There is no legal maximum for how much diesel you can keep at home.

 What is the maximum amount of petrol I can store at home?